 As a primary evacuation route for the Outer Banks and northeastern North Carolina, work on this stretch of U.S. 64 would help improve emergency evacuation times.

-The proposed improvements to U.S. 64 is not funded in the 2016-2025 State Transportation Improvement Plan.
+The proposed improvements to U.S. 64 is not funded in the current State Transportation Improvement Program.
 The project could be restarted in the future if funding becomes available.

 NCDOT has identified a recommended design option – referred as a Preferred Alternative – that would involve widening U.S. 64 in Tyrell County to four lanes with a 46-foot median.